raunak-19/alumniconnect/README.md

 # AlumniConnect 🎓🤝

-AlumniConnect is a premium, full-stack network platform designed to bridge the gap between students and verified alumni of **NIT Jamshedpur**.
-The application features dynamic referral request workflows, real-time platform analytics, AI-assisted resume building/ATS checking (powered by Groq), and an live, activity-driven alumni leaderboard.
+**AlumniConnect** is a production-ready, full-stack alumni networking platform built for **NIT Jamshedpur**, designed to foster meaningful connections between students and verified alumni.
+It provides a secure ecosystem where students can seek mentorship, request professional referrals, explore career opportunities, and accelerate their career journey with AI-powered tools.

+The platform combines document-based identity verification, JWT-secured role-based authentication, intelligent referral management, AI-powered Resume Builder and ATS Checker (Groq & Gemini), real-time notifications, contribution-based alumni leaderboards, and personalized dashboards to deliver a seamless networking experience.

 ---